Mary Poppins (book series): Other domestic employees

 In the books, the Banks have three domestic workers in addition to Mary Poppins: Ellen, Mrs. Brill, and Robertson Ay.
 Ellen is the maid and although she loves the children, she hates having to look after them when there is no nanny in the house.
 She almost always has a cold.
 Mrs. Brill is the cook; she particularly dislikes Ellen.
 She is often grumpy for no reason.
-Robertson Ay is the jack of all trades.
+Robertson Ay is the houseboy.
 He is a young boy (mid-teens) and is very lazy and forgetful, doing such things as putting bootblack on Mr. Banks' hat, thus ruining it.
-In Mary Poppins Comes Back, it is hinted that he is a character in a story that Mary Poppins tells the children about a king who is led astray by The Fool (Jester) and that he is the Fool.
+Mary Poppins Comes Back hints that he is a character in a story that Mary Poppins tells the children about a king who is led astray by The Fool (Jester) and that he is the Fool.
 The film depicts Mrs. Brill and Ellen (played by Reta Shaw and Hermione Baddeley, respectively), but not Robertson Ay; the musical includes Mrs. Brill and Robertson Ay, without Ellen.
 Only Ellen appears in the 2018 film, portrayed by Julie Walters.
 No mention is made of what happened to Mrs. Brill.